Use Diversity In A Sentence

 Using "Diversity" in Everyday Conversation

 While the term "diversity" might seem more formal, it finds its place in everyday conversation as well.
-However, in informal settings, it's often used less precisely and may not require the same level of specificity as in academic or professional contexts.
+Even so, in informal settings, it's often used less precisely and may not require the same level of specificity as in academic or professional contexts.

 • Example 1 (Simple Statement): "There's a lot of diversity in the neighborhood – different cultures, ages, and backgrounds."
 This is a straightforward observation about the variety of people in a neighborhood.